markgw/pimlico/docs/modules/pimlico.modules.gensim.lda.rst

 Trains LDA using Gensim's `basic LDA implementation <https://radimrehurek.com/gensim/models/ldamodel.html>`_, or `the multicore version <https://radimrehurek.com/gensim/models/ldamulticore.html>`_.

+Does not support Python 2, since Gensim has dropped Python 2 support.

 .. todo::

    Add test pipeline and test

+*This module does not support Python 2, so can only be used when Pimlico is being run under Python 3*

 Inputs
 ======